VII. B. ALCOHOL AND OTHER DRUG POLICY

 Second and subsequent serious violations will be reviewed by the Dean and receive a response appropriate to the specific circumstances.

 D. Documentation of AOD Violations

-AOD violations observed by or reported to community safety, the Dean of Student Services’ office, or other college officials, may be documented in one or more areas, based on the specific circumstances.
+AOD violations observed by or reported to community safety, the Dean of Student Life’ office, or other college officials, may be documented in one or more areas, based on the specific circumstances.

 1. Community Safety Incident Reports: Community safety officers will document all AOD violations in the form of an incident report.
 The names of all persons associated with an incident (reporting party, subject, witness, CSO, etc.) will be included in the report, along with all relevant facts, statements, and evidence.
 All alcohol or other drug related incident reports are reviewed by the Director of Community Safety and, when appropriate, forwarded to the Dean (or designee) for further review and follow up.
 All information shared between the Community Safety office and any other office on campus shall become part of the student’s educational record.
 Community safety incident reports that relate to AOD violations are permanent and are generally not considered part of the student educational record.

 2. Clery Act Reporting: The college is required to report annually to the U.S. Department of Education (DOE) all violations of AOD policies that are law violations and referred for disciplinary action.